css-materials/course-site/content/syllabus/lecture18-open/index.md

 **Day and Location:** Wednesday, Dec 4th, Room 295.

 **What:** Come prepared to share your progress on the Final Project and ask any questions!
 We will provide feedback and suggestions.
-These optional meetings are in addition to our regular Office Hours, which will be held as scheduled throughout the week.
+These optional meetings are in addition to our regular Office Hours, which will be held as usual throughout the week.

-**Sign up:** If you’d like to attend, [sign up here](https://docs.google.com/spreadsheets/d/1Zd61zadfSHJ1pHiqIuIiB2Eo3Oa_f_Yyvuk1JCtvFeU/edit?usp=sharing) for a time slot with either Sabrina or a TA.
+**How:** If you’d like to attend, [sign up here](https://docs.google.com/spreadsheets/d/1Zd61zadfSHJ1pHiqIuIiB2Eo3Oa_f_Yyvuk1JCtvFeU/edit?usp=sharing) for a time slot with either Sabrina or a TA.
 Please allow for a few minutes of flexibility before or after your scheduled time.

 We look forward to hearing more about your Final Project!
 Thanks for a great quarter together.